Venom (2018 film): Filming

 Principal photography began on October 23, 2017, with filming taking place in Atlanta and New York City.
 Matthew Libatique served as director of photography, while Oliver Scholl served as production designer after also doing so for Spider-Man: Homecoming.
 Williams was confirmed to have joined the film in November, with Sony organizing her filming schedule to ensure her availability for concurrent, unexpected reshoots on All the Money in the World (2017).
 By December, Woody Harrelson was in talks to appear in the film, and Williams was revealed to be portraying Anne Weying.
 According to several reports, Tom Holland spent several days during Venom's production filming a cameo appearance as Peter Parker / Spider-Man for the film, but Marvel Studios asked Sony to exclude the scene from the final film.
+Conversely, Adam B. Vary would report in December 2024 that according to one Sony source, Sony was never precluded by Disney from using either the Peter Parker / Spider-Man character nor Holland in Venom and its following films in the franchise, as demonstrated by the Sony Pictures Animation feature film Spider-Man: Into the Spider-Verse (2018) featuring multiple versions of Spider-Man, never happening out of a feeling within the studio that audiences would not accept Holland's version of Spider-Man appearing in non-MCU films, especially after the release of Spider-Man: No Way Home (2021) and Doctor Strange in the Multiverse of Madness (2022), which established the definitive boundaries of the MCU's multiverse.

-Hardy recorded his lines for the symbiote at the beginning of each day, and these were played back to him through an earpiece on set during scenes where Brock and the symbiote talk to each other.
+Hardy recorded his lines for the symbiote at the beginning of each day, and these were played back to him through an earpiece on set during scenes where Eddie and the symbiote talk to each other.
 Hardy had previously used this process when he played twins in Legend (2015).
 Fleischer allowed Hardy to improvise on set, and take the scenes where he felt they needed to go.
 For instance, Hardy noticed that a restaurant set for one scene had a lobster tank in it and decided that his character would get into the tank in the scene; the production design team had to work overnight to reinforce the tank and fill it with fake lobsters so Hardy could get in it the next day.
-Hardy also worked with Marcel to rewrite some of his dialogue for both Brock and Venom throughout the filming process.
+Hardy also worked with Marcel to rewrite some of his dialogue for both Eddie and Venom throughout the filming process.
 Additional filming took place in San Francisco from January 16 to 26, 2018.
 Locations included Russian Hill, North Beach, Chinatown, and the Financial District.
 Hardy wrapped filming on January 27.